gardener/gardener/docs/usage/pod-security.md

       # Array of namespaces to exempt.
       namespaces: []
 ```

-For proper functioning of Gardener, if not present, `kube-system` namespace will be added exempted to the exempted namespaces by Gardener.
+For proper functioning of Gardener, `kube-system` namespace will also be automatically added to the `exemptions.namespaces` list.